In-Training Long Case Assessment

 - short-term management plan

-- impact of illness on patient & family
+- impact of illness on patient and family

 - long term management plan

-Rehabilitation Medicine Advanced Trainees complete 12 (eight for Paediatric Rehabilitation Medicine Trainees) compulsory In-training Long Case Assessments, and two satisfactory Formal Long Case Assessments.
+General Rehabilitation Medicine Advanced Trainees complete 12 compulsory In-training Long Case Assessments and 2 satisfactory Formal Long Case Assessments.

 Long Case Assessment Process